denikom72/configurator-management-system/www/html/config-m-system/README.md

-Almost the whole frontend techs ( javascript, css, html, angular, jquery ) are postitioned into the frontend-project-root-folder in the document-root of the webserver, in this case "/var/www/html".
+All libs important for the frontend should be stored in the document-root of the webserver, in my case "/var/www/html", in the frontend-project-directory ().
+And own css and javascript-scripts or static html's too.